 During a cleanup at Schmul Park, volunteers received their own special edition field notebook as part of the ongoing series of UnCommon Pages workshops.
 Tattfoo Tan bound books with paper made from Phragmites and included an enclosed reading list of online resources and books on various survival skills.

 Video: Sebastian Choe

-These programs are made possible by an Original Work Grant from Staten Island Arts, with public funding from the New York State Council on the Arts.
+Select programs were made possible with support from the Shelley & Donald Rubin Foundation and by an Original Work Grant from Staten Island Arts, with public funding from the New York State Council on the Arts.